raafaelgomees10/recimeApp/README.md

 - **Sorting and Filtering:** Users can sort the recipe list by difficulty and by priority.
 The selected difficulty is stored in local storage, allowing the application to remember the user's last chosen setting on subsequent visits.

 - **Recipe Modal:** A modal with detailed information about each recipe is available, providing users with more context on their chosen dishes.

+- **Theme Switching:** Added a feature to toggle between light and dark themes using Redux for state management.
+Users can switch themes, and their preference is saved in local storage for a persistent experience.

+## :technologist: Technologies Used

+- Next.js
+- React
+- Redux
+- styled-components

 ## Installation and Setup